 A great way to find the positive in your life and create positive self-talk, is to recognize the things in your life for which you can be grateful.
 A study in Psychology Today showed that:

 “Young adults assigned to keep gratitude journals showed greater increases in determination, attention, enthusiasm and energy compared to the other groups.”

 Finding things you are grateful for in life daily helps to improve your attitude, which will help you have better, more positive self-talk..

 One way to practice gratitude is by starting a gratitude journal.
 Use it to write the things you are grateful each day.

 Some of the things will big and some will be small.
 This will help you focus on the good things that are happening in your life, even if it was something as simple as seeing a rainbow or spending time walking and talking with a friend.

 The expression of your gratitude in a journal makes these emotions and experiences more tangible.
 You are helping yourself focus on the goodness in your life.

 It doesn’t need to be a long winded journal either.
-You can simply start by finding a notebook and jotting down 3-5 things at the end of each day that are grateful for on that particular day.
+You can simply start by finding a notebook and jotting down 3 to 5 things at the end of each day that are grateful for on that particular day.

 When you are constantly comparing what you lack to what others have, you can easily get down on yourself.